nipm-ithelp/NIPM-KB/R.md

 # How to use any version of R on val

-1. Pull the latest Rocker docker container using singularity the different versions can be found here: https://hub.docker.com/r/rocker/r-ver/tags
+1. Pull the latest Rocker docker container using singularity. the different versions can be found here:

+https://hub.docker.com/r/rocker/r-ver/tags

 <pre>